Ovine rinderpest

+Nevertheless, over 4000 sheep and goats were killed.

+The recent outbreaks in European Union (EU) countries such as Romania, Greece, and Hungary have highlighted the vulnerability of the PPR-free countries.
+These countries have had their free status suspended following outbreaks in 2022 and 2023, highlighting the critical need for robust surveillance, coordinated vaccination, and effective buffer zone strategies.

 Synonyms

 PPR is also known as goat plague, kata, syndrome of stomatitis-pneumoenteritis, and ovine rinderpest.

 Official agencies such as the FAO and OIE use the French name "peste des petits ruminants" with several spelling variants.

 Signs and symptoms

 Symptoms are similar to those of rinderpest in cattle and involves oral necrosis, mucopurulent nasal and ocular discharges, cough, pneumonia, and diarrhea, though they vary according to the previous immune status of the sheep, the geographic location, the time of year, or if the infection is new or chronic.
 They also vary according to the breed of sheep.
 However, fever in addition to either diarrhea or signs of oral discomfort is sufficient to suspect the diagnosis.
 Incubation period is 3–5 days.

 Hyperacute cases

 Hyperacute cases are found dead without previous symptoms.
 They die with a serous, foamy, or haemorrhagic discharge coming out of the nose.

 Acute cases at onset

 In acute cases, animals are recumbent, sometimes in self-auscultation position.
 Body temperature is high (40.5 to 41 °C) in the beginning of the onset in acute cases.
 The most typical signs are seen in the digestive tract.
 When entering an affected flock, one sees many animals with hind limbs stained by sticky faeces.
 Some sheep have an arched back and show pain when defecating.
 Tenesmus may be noticed when taking rectal temperature.
 Fluid faeces are olive green to brown.
 Examination of the mouth shows ulceration of the buccal mucosae, especially on the inner face of the lips, and neighboring gum.
 There can be periodontitis or serous nasal exudate and conjunctivitis.